ESMValGroup/ESMValTool_sample_data/CONTRIBUTING.md

 1. use the search functionality [here][2] to see if someone already filed the same issue;
 2. if your issue search did not yield any relevant results, make a new issue;
-3. apply the "Question" label; apply other labels when relevant.
+3. apply the "question" label; apply other labels when relevant if you can.

 ## You think you may have found a bug